Arom1a/notebooks/Biology/Heredity.md

-Homozygous
-Heterozygous

-Phenotype
-Genotype

 Polygenic inheritance

+## 1 Genotypes
+Homozygous: the two alleles are the same, ie: AA or aa
+Heterozygous: the two alleles are different, ie: Aa

-## 1 Diseases
+## 2 Inherited Diseases
-### 1.1 Autosomal Recessive
+### 2.1 Autosomal Recessive
 - Tay-sachs disease
 - Sickle cell disease
 - Phenylketonuria
 - Cystic fibrosis

+### 2.2 Mitochondrial Disease
+Since the genetic materials of the mitochondria and chloroplasts are transformed form the mother, the mitochondrial disease are inherited maternally.

-### 1.2 Sex-linked Recessive
+### 2.3 Sex-linked Disease
 x-linked dominant means if father is infected , all offspring will be infected. x-linked recessive means if mother is infected, all male offspring will have the disease

 - Duchenne muscular dystrophy
 - Color blindness
 - Hemophilia

-### 1.3 Dominant
-Huntington's disease
-### 1.4 Chromosome Disorder
+### 2.4 Chromosome Disorder
 - Nondisjunction
 	- Down syndrome
 	- Turner's syndrome
 	- Klinefelter's syndrome
-### 1.5 Mitochondrial Disease
-Since the genetic materials of the mitochondria and chloroplasts are transformed form the mother, the mitochondrial disease are inherited maternally.